-For nonroad, speciation is handled differently.
-Toxics are estimated in the nonroad portion of the model, similar to what is done for highway sources.
-However, detailed TOG speciation (including the calculation of chemical mechanism speciesa) and speciation of PM2.5 are conducted as part of post-processing of MOVES nonroad results with EPA's Sparse Matrix Operator Kernel Emissions processor (SMOKE) The nonroad emission output from MOVES can be distinguished by engine type, engine technology, engine size, fuel and fuel sub-type, and emission processes--the same factors used to categorize TOG and PM speciation profiles stored in EPA's database SPECIATE.
+The process of apportioning aggregate TOG and $PM{2.5}$ into sets of separate components is called "speciation".
+For nonroad, toxics speciation is estimated in the nonroad portion of MOVES.
+However, detailed TOG speciation (including the calculation of chemical mechanism species^a) and speciation of $PM{2.5}$ are conducted as part of post-processing of MOVES nonroad results with EPA's Sparse Matrix Operator Kernel Emissions processor (SMOKE)4 The nonroad emission output from MOVES can be distinguished by engine type, engine technology, engine size, fuel and fuel sub-type, and emission processes--the same factors used to categorize TOG and PM speciation profiles stored in EPA's database SPECIATE.
 Thus, post-processing scripts can map the MOVES nonroad output to the SPECIATE profiles without any loss of information.
-The assignment of nonroad TOG emissions to SPECIATE profiles is documented here in Table A4-13 in Appendix A. The assignment of PM profiles is documented in Appendix C. SMOKE uses these profiles to speciate both TOG and PM2.5.
+The assignment of nonroad TOG emissions to SPECIATE profiles is documented here in Table A4-13 in Appendix A. The assignment of PM profiles is documented in Appendix C. SMOKE uses these profiles to speciate both TOG and $PM{2.5}$.
+Further details on speciation for air quality modeling are described in Appendix D.